AJAYSAM02/Credit-Card-Fraud-Detection-Using-ML/README.md

 # Credit-Card-Fraud-Detection-Using-ML

-In this machine learning project, we solve the problem of detecting credit card fraud transactions using machine numpy, scikit learn, and few other python libraries.
+In this machine learning project, we solve the problem of detecting credit card fraud transactions using machine numpy, scikit learn, and few other python libraries.\n
-Link for the dataset: https://www.kaggle.com/mlg-ulb/creditcardfraud Programming Language used: Python 3
+Link for the dataset: https://www.kaggle.com/mlg-ulb/creditcardfraud \n Programming Language used: Python 3
 Libraries and frameworks used:
 - Numpy